(I have paid for the tattoo and the care product myself, this is not a sponsored post)

 Meanwhile I have three on my arms and my back suddenly looked so empty.
 I have thought about what to put there for several years now and had a couple of ideas, but none of it convinced me enough to actually get an appointment.
 Until I thought: dragonfly!
 I suddenly noticed that everywhere in my apartment I had accumulated dragonfly designs.
 The dragonfly represents metamorphosis and freedom, which must have attracted me for quite a while.

 Now I didn’t want to be all paranoid at the studio about the colours or products being vegan or not, but rather have a vegan tattoo artist where these things are not an issue.
 There are quite a few and you can find them on vegantattoostudios.com, where you can filter for locations.
-If you enter Berlin, you will also find Panke Nicolat, whom I’ve known for a couple of years and whose work I like very much.
+If you enter Berlin, you will also find Panke Nicolat, whom I’ve known for a couple of years from punk shows and whose work I like very much.
 He is originally from Mexico, and the typical Mexican style – bright colours, flowers and skulls – is very present in this work.
 I wasn’t sure what a Mexican dragonfly would look like, but it just felt right.

-We met a couple of weeks before the appointment for a vegan snack and looked at pictures of dragonfly tattoo, talked about what we think looks good and what doesn’t.
+We met a couple of weeks before the appointment for a vegan snack and looked at pictures of dragonfly tattoos, talked about what we think looks good and what doesn’t.
 Everyone has their own way of getting tattoos.
 Some people draw a picture and want it exactly like that, others have no idea and just let the artist come up with something.
 I usually have a vision of what I want, but can’t draw very well.
 That’s why I need someone who just gets me and whose ideas make the best out of my vision.
 My tattoos always look a little different than I thought they would.
 And much better.
 Just like this time.

 Australia built a quite stylish embassy in East Berlin back then, and meanwhile a lot of artists moved in.
 Panke’s studio, where I had my appointment, is in there too.